The 10 Cheapest Colleges in Florida

 Attend an in-state public school

-Public universities offer reduced tuition for resident students who choose to stay in-state for their college education.
+Public universities offer reduced tuition to resident students who choose to stay in-state for their college education.
 You will notice that the cost to attend a public university in another state is higher for out-of-state students.

-There are many great in-state public school options in Florida, like the University of Florida, Florida State University, University of Central Florida, among others.
+There are many great in-state public school options in Florida, like the University of Florida, Florida State University, and the University of Central Florida, among others.
 Many of these schools offer excellent academics, unique extracurricular opportunities, and appealing locations, as well as reduced tuition rates for Florida residents.

 Commute to school